willfurnass/sheffield_hpc/bessemer/software/apps/ansys/ls-dyna.rst

 Interactive jobs
 ----------------

-While using a X11 GUI forwarding supported SSH client, an interactive session can be started on ShARC with the ``srun --pty bash -i`` command which supports graphical applications.
+While using a X11 GUI forwarding supported SSH client, an interactive session can be started on Bessemer as linked above.
 You can load an ANSYS module above and then use the LS-DYNA executables as below.
 To use more than a single core, you should write a batch job script like one of the examples below.